Icing The Plantar Fascia Ligament

 Why Icing Is Recommended For Plantar Fasciitis

 The condition of Plantar Fasciitis revolves around injury to the elastic plantar fascia ligament that bridges the arch of your foot from heel to ball.
 In this condition, small tissue tears and inflammation commonly develop.
 Ice is used as a vehicle for reducing inflammation and providing relief.
 The bottom of the heel is typically the most painful area of the foot in the condition of Plantar Fasciitis, but the arch may also be very sore.
 If you’ve developed this ailment, your goal must be to recover from it via a combination of rest, icing, heel stretching exercises and orthotic options such as our pain-relieving shoe inserts.

 The ‘Don’ts’ Of Icing

-If feeling does not return or your skin fails to warm up within 45 minutes of the application of ice, contact your doctor.
-You may ice your feet more than once a day, but should allow at least an hour between the removal of the first ice pack and the application of a second one.
+If the feeling does not return or your skin fails to warm up within 45 minutes of the application of ice, contact your doctor.
+You may ice your feet more than once a day but should allow at least an hour between the removal of the first ice pack and the application of a second one.
 If you have circulatory issues, ask your doctor before using ice.

 Six Options For Icing The Plantar Fascia And Heel

 Icing is one of the most inexpensive treatment options for plantar fasciitis.
 Most icing options cost just a few cents for the water you use to make ice, or a few dollars for supplies.
 Some can be accomplished with what you already have on hand at home.
 Consider these options and experiment to find which one delivers the most relief for you.

 Ice Cubes – Fill a towel or plastic bag with ice cubes and apply to the sore area of the foot.
 If using a sealable plastic bag, you can even add a little water to help the ice conform to the contours of your foot.